IfnotFr/PopConfirm/README.md

 $("[data-toggle='confirmation']").popConfirm({
         title: "Really ?", // The title of the confirm
         content: "I have warned you !", // The message of the confirm
-        placement: "bottom" // The placement of the confirm (Top, Right, Bottom, Left) });
+        placement: "bottom", // The placement of the confirm (Top, Right, Bottom, Left)
+        yesBtn:   'Yeah',
+				noBtn:    'Oh no !!!'
+});
 ```